alexrutz/flightgpt/README.md

 failures when limits are exceeded for even more realism.
 A simple master caution system now highlights active warnings from multiple subsystems.
+A compact engine warning/system display mirrors the current N1, EGT and oil readings alongside any active cautions.
 A simple vertical navigation mode adjusts climb and descent rates to meet waypoint altitude constraints when following a route.
 An approach mode now tracks an ILS localizer and glideslope for hands-off